cceh/capitularia/doc_src/collation_tool.rst

 extracts the wanted sections from the TEI files.

-Currently and for historical reasons the backend is implemented as Wordpress Plugin in PHP.
-We plan to rewrite it ASAP using a Python application framework and at the same time we'll rewrite all the functionality we need of CollateX in Python and drop the dependency on CollateX and Java.
+Currently and for historical reasons the backend is implemented as Wordpress plugin in PHP.
+We aim to rewrite it ASAP using a Python application framework and at the same time we'll rewrite all the functionality we need of CollateX in Python and drop the dependency on CollateX and Java.